andreaspts/DRL_Navigation_Project/report.md

 ## Learning algorithm

-The employed learning algorithm is the standard Deep Q-Learning algorithm which was introduced in the article [Human-level control through deep reinforcement learning](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf).
+The employed learning algorithm is the standard Deep Q-Learning algorithm which was introduced in the article [Human-level control through deep reinforcement learning](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf) to solve [Markov Decision Processes](https://en.wikipedia.org/wiki/Markov_decision_process).

 Due to the fact that we are using state vectors as an input and not image data we use a simple deep neural network instead of a convolutional neural network to determine the action-value function.
 The former consists of the following 5 layers coded into the model.py file: